camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/process-instance-modification.md

 {{< img src="../../img/cockpit-batch-modification-view.png" title="Batch Modification View" >}}

 When multiple process instances are required to be modified the batch modification feature can be used.
-To perform batch modifications, you need to click on *Modify* in the process definition view.
-The batch modification itself is performed identically to the modification of a single process instance, as described above.
+To perform batch modifications, you need to click on the *Modify* tab in the process definition view.
+The batch modification operation is handled similarly to the modification of a single process instance.

 {{< img src="../../img/cockpit-batch-modification-instance-selection.png" title="Instance Selection" >}}

-However, to get to the *Apply Modifications* modal you have to click *Select Instances* which opens another model which allows you to select the process instances the modification should be applied to.
+However, to get to the *Apply Modifications* modal first you have to click *Select Instances* which opens another model which allows you to select the process instances the modification should be applied to.
 Note, in order to find the relevant instances, you can apply filters.
-Clicking on  *Modify Selected Instances* leads you to the *Apply Modification* modal.
+When you have made your selection clicking on  *Modify Selected Instances*.
+This leads you to the *Apply Modification* modal.

 {{< img src="../../img/cockpit-batch-modification-options.png" title="Additions Options" >}}

-When modifying multiple instances you have two additional options to select - *Asynchronous* and *Only cancel currently active activity instances*.
+Here you have two additional options to select - *Asynchronous* and *Only cancel currently active activity instances*.
 By default both options are checked.

 It is recommended to keep *Asynchronous* ticked when you want to process a large number of instances.
 Otherwise, unchecking the box allows you to process the batch in a synchronous manner.